 HIPAA and similar regulations require health organizations to retain PHI for a set period of time in the event of an audit, after all.
 Though this appears, on paper, to clash with the GDPR, the two initiatives aren’t actually as misaligned as you might expect.
 The Right to Erasure only applies in certain circumstances.

 Data which is required for medical diagnoses, provision of care or management of services, such as health insurance is generally held to be exempt.
 Were it not, patients could potentially abuse the regulation to guarantee themselves lower premiums.
-So, what health data does it apply to?
+So, what health data does

 Generally speaking, data which is inaccurate or no longer required for the provision of care.